-Prior to becoming Script Supervisor, Kelly spent 10 years in Publishing at Pixar managing art and editorial content for children’s books, magazines, and digital apps, starting with the 2006 film Cars and finishing with 2015’s The Good Dinosaur.
+Prior to becoming Script Supervisor, Kelly spent 10 years in Publishing at Pixar managing art and editorial content for children’s books, magazines, and digital apps, starting with the 2006 feature film Cars and finishing with 2015’s feature film The Good Dinosaur.

 After a well-rounded experience in Publishing, Kelly was eager to join film production.
 “Managing and editing publishing titles, ensuring their film accuracy, and collaborating with filmmakers in creative reviews set me up for success in the Script Supe role,” she says.

 According to Kelly, being a Script Supervisor is notoriously one of the most difficult jobs at Pixar.

 “It requires constant attention to detail, to the most important document to the film.
 There is little to no room for error,” she says.
 “Each day you’re in charge of archiving changes made to the script, communicating those changes to lead filmmakers, and tracking and prioritizing dialogue lines for voice recording.”